cwarren/sus/README.txt

 Signup Sheets is a block to allow users to create date-time based openings and specify other users that may sign up for those openings.
+This block is user-centric rather than course-centric.

 This block works with moodle 1.9.x, and NOT with 2.x (that's a work in progress...)

 TO DO
 -----
-+ integrate the genericization work from Carleton

-+ convert / genericize the help docs

 + developer documentation (architecture, code, styles)